snydertechnologies/abp-tye-angular-template/README.md

-# eShopOnAbp
+# SnyderApps Tye ABP monorepo

-This project is a reference project for those who want to build microservice solutions with the ABP Framework.
+This is a template project based on [eShopOnAbp](https://github.com/abpframework/eShopOnAbp) with minimal configuration and services, ready to be used as a template to create new, fresh, microservices architectures.

-See [the announcement](https://blog.abp.io/abp/Introducing-the-eShopOnAbp-Project) post for more info.
+Currently the Tye runner contains the following features:

-Live demo is on https://www.eshoponabp.com/
+- **Angular** application;

-## Issues
+- Example service as ABP Framework module;

-Please open issues on the main GitHub repository: https://github.com/abpframework/abp/issues
+- Example service gateway using YARP;

 ## How to Run?